 The Department has completed its review of a Service Level Evaluation Request for the Henlopen Properties, LLC (Jon Mayers) proposed land use application, which we received on December 10, 2021.
-This application is for an approximately 42-acre portion of a 48.01-acre parcel (Tax Parcel: 335-8.00-37.00).
+This application is for an approximately 3-acre portion of a 48.01- acre parcel (Tax Parcel: 335-8.00-37.00).
 The subject land is located on the north side of Gills Neck Road (Sussex Road 267) and the east side of Kings Highway (US Route 9).
-The subject land is currently zoned AR (Agriculture Residential), and the applicant seeks a conditional use approval to build 267 multifamily houses.
+The subject land is currently zoned AR (Agriculture Residential), with a proposed zoning of C-2 (Medium Commercial) for retail and medical offices.